rsyncOSX/RsyncUIdocs/content/post/Built.md

 ### RsyncUI, SwiftUI

 *RsyncUI* utilizes *SwiftUI* for the UI.
 UI components are views, which is a value type `struct` and not a reference type `class`.
 UI components are added to RsyncUI by code.
 Every time a property within a SwiftUI view is changed the view is recreated by the runtime.
-The internal model for creating views is a kind of complex and it is superfast.
 The cost of creating a value type vs a reference type is way more effective.
-In SwitfUI there are special propertywrappers like `@State` and `@Binding` for local and private properties and properties for transferring data between views .
-These propertywrappers enables to modify a property within a SwiftUI view.
+In SwitfUI there are special propertywrappers like `@State` and `@Binding` for local properties and properties for transferring data between views .

 #### macOS Sonoma

 On macOS Sonoma and by Swift 5.9 there is a new `Observable` macro  which replaces `@StateObject`.
 The new macro makes it even more easy to write code for the model part which automatically communicate updates of data to the view for refresh.
+There are also other modifiers only available for macOS Sonoma.

 #### macOS Monterey and macOS Ventura